-The bill also prohibits an entity that gives a refund pursuant to s.
+Section 2 of the bill prohibits an entity who is required to refund to the buyer any unearned fees paid for a retail installment contract under s.
 520.07(11)(g), F.S., from deducting more than \$75 in administrative fees from the refund.